catseye/Robin/doc/Tutorial.md

 --------

 Even though they are defined in Robin, parts of the Standard Library are often implemented in some other language.
-This is because their definition in Robin is intended to be correct and normative, not necessarily efficient.
-If the implementation of the operation in some other language has the same semantics as the Robin definition of the operation, it can be used interchangeably, and more efficiently.
+This is because, while their definition in Robin is intended to be correct and normative, it is not necessarily efficient.
+If some other, more efficient implementation of the operation has the same semantics as the Robin definition of the operation, they can be used interchangeably.

 In particular, the reference implementation exposes, by default, a set of "builtins" which map to the "small" subset of the standard